block-hczhai/block2-preview/README.md

 A StackBlock 1.5 compatible user interface can be found at `pyblock2/driver/block2main`.
 This script can work as a replacement of the StackBlock binary, with a few limitations and some extensions.
 The format of the input file `dmrg.conf` is identical to that of StackBlock 1.5.
-See `docs/driver.md` for detailed documentations for this interface.
+See `docs/driver.md` and `docs/source/user/basic.rst` for detailed documentations for this interface.
 Examples using this interface can be found at `tests/driver`.

 ### Input File (block2 style)